steelwheels/Arisia/README.md

 </p>

 ## Introduction
-The *Arisia Platform* is the platform for the rappid application software development.
+The *Arisia Platform* is the software platform for the rapid application software development.

 For rapid application development, the following matters are required:
 * The programming language that allows writing your ideas directory.